 Southern Spain's answer to Benidorm, Torremolinos is a vast purpose-built holiday resort situated 10 miles (16km) west of Malaga, on the road to Marbella.
 The region has been inhabited for a startling 150,000 years, according to the wealth of archaeological remains uncovered in the area, but the resort itself is determinedly modern, with no evidence of the long history of human habitation.
-Holidaymakers looking for a cultural experience will be disappointed, as Torremolinos, particularly in high season, is noisy and fast-paced, 24 hours a day.
-What makes this energetic resort popular is the six miles (10km) of wide, sandy beaches, lots of watersports, masses of bars and restaurants and an exhausting nightlife, the resort attracts tourists of all ages from across Europe, but twenty-somethings dominate in the peak summer months.
-There is a large gay scene, but the resort is equally popular with families and the inevitable 18 to 30 crowd.
+Holidaymakers looking for a cultural experience will be disappointed, as Torremolinos, particularly in high season, is noisy, hedonistic and fast-paced, 24 hours a day.
+What makes this energetic resort popular is the six miles (10km) of wide, sandy beaches, the numerous water sports on offer, the masses of bars and restaurants, and the exhilarating nightlife.
+Torremolinos attracts tourists of all ages from across Europe, but twenty-somethings dominate in the peak summer months.
+There is a large gay scene, while the resort is also popular with families.

 There is a great variety of shops in Torremolinos, ranging from international clothes stores and designer boutiques to lots of small touristy shops selling souvenirs.
 Good buys include the local jewellery, leather goods and the famous Spanish Lladro porcelain.
 For self-caterers, there is a good selection of corner shops and supermarkets stocking well-known international brands.
 Calle San Miguel is at the heart of the Torremolinos shopping scene: it is an attractive pedestrianised street, flanked by small shops and cafes and is a good place to sip sangria and people watch for those not interested in shopping.
 More extensive shopping can be found in nearby Malaga.